kiranvenom1209/Ammu-AI/flashable_code/README.md

 ### Flashing the Firmware

 1. **Download the Binary:**
-   Locate the `ammuaiencrypted.bin` file in this folder.
+   Locate the `ammu-ai.bin` file in this folder.

 2. **Connect Your Device:**
    Connect your ESP32‑S3 board to your computer via USB.